NFL updates protocols in response to COVID-19 cases

 Collins has served as a starter for most of this season after Chris Carson was lost to a season-ending neck injury in Week 4.
 But Collins has played through several ailments.

-— Cleveland might be down to third-string quarterback Nick Mullens after Case Keenum joined Baker Mayfield in the protocols, according to a person with knowledge of the situation who spoke anonymously because the move was not announced.

-Tight end David Njoku was activated from the COVID-19 list, adding a playmaker heading into Saturday’s game against Las Vegas.
-On Wednesday, the virus shelved coach Kevin Stefanski and Mayfield, whose status for this week remains in question.
-The Browns previously had 17 players, including 10 starters, on the COVID-19 list and are placing safety Ronnie Harrison there.
+— Cleveland tight end David Njoku was activated from the COVID-19 list, adding a playmaker heading into Saturday’s game against Las Vegas.
+On Wednesday, the virus shelved coach Kevin Stefanski and quarterback Baker Mayfield, whose status for this week remains in question.
+The Browns had 17 players, including 10 starters, on the COVID-19 list and are placing safety Ronnie Harrison there.
 Starting safety James Johnson III and nickel back Troy Hill both tested positive on Wednesday and rookie cornerback Greg Newsome II has been ruled out with a concussion.

 — Saints coach Sean Payton returned to practice on Thursday after staying home on Wednesday, when the team said the coach was “under the weather,” but had tested negative for COVID-19.